Wells Fargo shifts strategy in bid to double credit card loans

 The fourth largest U.S. bank has long prided itself on selling more products to its customers than any of its rivals, a business practice known as “cross selling” that few lenders can do successfully.
 The bank’s skill in cross selling has made it one of the most profitable of the major U.S. banks, and the most valuable in terms of market valuation in the world.

-But cross selling won’t help Wells Fargo build up its credit card business from here, because it already has sold cards to so many of its customers: 43 percent of the more than 22 million households that are Wells Fargo retail banking customers have credit cards from the bank.
+But cross selling won’t help Wells Fargo build up its credit card business from here, because it already has sold cards to so many of its customers: 43 percent of its 70 million customers have Wells Fargo cards.
 Getting much higher than that - winning customers like George Morris, for example, will not be easy.

 The bank instead plans to target new customers, which is risky because it knows less about them than those who, for example, have their paychecks directly deposited in their Wells Fargo checking account.